Frequently Asked Questions

 What have Per-course Instructors gained from union representation?

-First and foremost, being unionized allowed us to negotiate a collective agreement that reflects the nature of our work, stipulating terms and conditions that must be respected by our employer.
-We are currently negotiating our second collective agreement.
+First and foremost, being unionized has allowed us to negotiate collective agreements that reflect the nature of our work, stipulating terms and conditions that must be respected by our employer.

 Unionized Per-course instructors at other universities throughout North America have made great strides through negotiations, including gains such as child care, health and pension benefits, intellectual property rights, pay increases, access to research grants and job security, to name only a few.